 - Doing the work to make sure employee and company goals are met.

 Creating a team of employees that checks all four of these boxes relies on more than just a great company mission, vision and values statement.
 Corporate values need to align with what's happening on the ground — operationally and culturally.
 That's where employee journey mapping can help bring the two in-line.

 Leadership guru Simon Sinek once said, "Customers will never love a company until the employees love it first."
 There's a lot of truth to that.
 If you don't get the employee experience right, your company will struggle to create a great customer experience.

 But, what exactly is included in the employee experience?
-Which elements are possible to change and improve, and why is it worth paying attention?
+Which elements can be changed and improved, and why is it worth paying attention?
 Perhaps the most important changes to make relate to common sources of daily frustration and lost productivity, such as repetitive tasks, sitting through redundant meetings and managing email.
-Alleviating these small but mighty frustrations can significantly improve job satisfaction and engagement.
+Alleviating these small-but-mighty frustrations can significantly improve job satisfaction and engagement.

 More broadly, an overall employee experience encompasses a variety of stages, each with its own opportunities for engagement, or at least improvement.
 As an example, brand consultant Denise Lee Yohn listed 10 stages of an employee journey for one particular client in the Harvard Business Review:

 - Compensation and benefits 5.
 Ongoing learning and development